alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ## 3. Deploy smart contracts

 Once you've refined your smart contracts, save them in a subfolder/directory `contracts` within the folder/directory you're using for deployment.
-Hardhat and Remix will look for a `contracts` subdirectory when running deploy scripts.
-To the extent you reorganize the `contracts` subdirectories in this repo, be sure to update the `import` calls in each contract that use relative links.
+It's best practice, and Hardhat will specifically look for a `contracts` subdirectory when compiling contracts.

+To the extent you reorganize the `contracts` subdirectories from this repo, be sure to also update the `import` calls in each contract accordingly.

 <img width="263" alt="image" src="https://user-images.githubusercontent.com/36116381/149635193-c892afb3-162d-4e68-a667-abdd8006513d.png">

+To execute the commands below on a windows machine, we generally use a [Git Bash](https://git-scm.com/downloads) [terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) in [VS Code](https://code.visualstudio.com/), but there are plenty of other options.

 ### Deploy with Remix IDE (easiest)

-Remix IDE is a web-based integrated development environment designed for Solidity smart contracts.
-You can easily connect web wallets to deploy contracts without adding private keys to a config file, etc., which also allows for easy deployment from a hardware wallet.
+Remix IDE is a web-based development environment designed for Solidity smart contracts.
+You can easily connect web wallets to Remix and deploy contracts without adding private keys to a config file, etc., which also allows for easy deployment from a hardware wallet that's connected through your web wallet (like [Ledger via MetaMask](https://www.ledger.com/academy/security/the-safest-way-to-use-metamask).
+For security purposes, we recommend this approach.

 When you open [Remix](https://remix.ethereum.org/), you'll see a sample workspace with some simple, sample smart contracts.
 While there are a few ways to upload your updated smart contracts, we'll use `-connect to localhost-` via `remixd` from the workspace dropdown menu.
 Find a detailed tutorial for `remixd` [here](https://remix-ide.readthedocs.io/en/latest/remixd.html), and summarized below.

 <img width="956" alt="image" src="https://user-images.githubusercontent.com/36116381/149635085-9c92e8ec-dca8-40f8-89c9-7bd0fd7f0e80.png">

-**Install Remixed to connect Remix to your local computer**
+**Install Remixd to connect Remix to your local computer**

 First, you'll need `npm` and `node`.
 Follow these [steps](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if not already installed.
-On your desktop, open the folder you created with a subfolder `contracts` in an IDE like [VS Code](https://code.visualstudio.com/).
-(You'll need this to verify the contracts via Hardhat later anyway.)
+On your desktop, we recommend opening the folder containing subfolder `contracts` in an IDE like VS Code.
+(Not strictly required, but it'll make it easier to verify your contracts via Hardhat later.)

-Once you've installed `npm` and `node`, install `remixd`, which enables Remix IDE to connect to the localhost, via a VS Code terminal or through another command line interface (CLI) like [Git Bash](https://git-scm.com/downloads).
+Once you've installed `npm` and `node`, install `remixd` via a VS Code terminal like [Git Bash](https://git-scm.com/downloads) or through another command line interface (CLI).

 ```
 npm install -g @remix-project/remixd
 ```

 Then, enter the following command to connect to Remix, substituting `<absolute-path>` with the `contracts` folder path.
+If using Git Bash, refer to this [article](https://opensource.com/article/19/8/understanding-file-paths-linux) to troubleshoot path issues.

 ```
 remixd -s <absolute-path> --remix-ide https://remix.ethereum.org